-When comparing the cost of energy, solar arrays are more expensive to build than other forms of electricity generation.
 Before we invest our members’ resources in a utility-scale solar project, we are using this opportunity to further our understanding of solar technology and evaluate the cost and performance of solar panels.

 Many of our members are also interested in installing solar panels at their homes and businesses.
 This site is comparable in size to a residential (rooftop) installation, so our members can see real-time data and make a more informed decision before making an investment of their own.

 Sunshine is free — why doesn’t CEC use solar power for all its energy needs?